Marks & Spencer reveals customer data taken by hackers after cyber attack

 A hacking group operating under the name Scattered Spider has been linked to the attack, according to reports.

-On Friday May 2, the Information Commissioner’s Office said it is also looking into the attack, as well as a similar major incident involving the Co-op.
+On May 2, the Information Commissioner’s Office said it was also looking into the attack, as well as a similar major incident involving the Co-op.

-Luxury department store Harrods also confirmed earlier this month it had been impacted by an attempted hack and had temporarily restricted internet access across its sites as a precautionary measure.
+Luxury department store Harrods also confirmed earlier this month it had been affected by an attempted hack and had temporarily restricted internet access across its sites as a precautionary measure.